We Are Moco

 Daniel Arsham.
 Arsham’s work is full of the unexpected: solid surfaces appear to bend and buckle, high-tech equipment looks like it’s existed for thousands of years.
 Unexpected is just how Arsham likes it; he challenges our perceptions of the physical world and what is possible within.
 Arsham seems to enjoy a paradoxical, sometimes dystopian, view of the past, present and future.

 Entering the installation spaces of this exhibition, such as Amethyst Ball Cavern, feels like stepping into an alternate reality.
-The artist’s fascination with pop culture objects, sports and the influence of archeology are apparent in these spaces.
+The artist’s fascination with pop culture objects, sports and the influence of archaeology are apparent in these spaces.

 Sponsor the museum

-Do you have any press related questions or requests please contact us, here.
+If you have any press related questions or requests please contact us, here.

 Curious what the press thinks about our exhibitions?